 Patrick Swayze ~ Road House

-(Yes, real life in my mind is a bar full of fit blokes who do martial arts and listen to great music.
-They do not, by all accounts, sit around on their arses).
+(Yes, real life in my mind is a bar full of fit blokes who do martial arts and listen to great music)

 Because if you don’t carry negative moral judgement about the word whore, if you don’t designate it as bad, then what is intended as an insult, will not be an insult.
 It’s the meaning you give to the word which creates the insult.
 It’s the ‘wrong’ position you put the other person in which means you and your mind will fight to be ‘right’.
 You are ultimately and wholly responsible for your experience of life.
 When you’re fighting for your survival that’s no easy task…

 I’m trying to notice that when I experience something as bad, it is my choice.
 I’m not trying to be enlightened, I’m trying to reframe my experience.
 Not to make it good because that makes my old self (and others who do the same stuff) bad, just to see how I, and we, act and make my choices more conscious.
 I learn as much as I can about the possible consequences of my actions given the games we play.
 I observe and accept them so that I can consciously choose my acts, accept their consequences and my experience of them.
 Enlightenment is not my goal.
 And if you choose to make it so, then you will only succeed thinking a whole bunch of other people are inferior.
-Which is kind of against the whole point.
+And that’s when the trouble starts.